Rain9876/DetectingIrregularHeartbeat/README.md

 ## Processing signal

-1. Extract the annotation file from MIT-BIH arrhythmia DB Each row matches a heart beat, which records the time, sample index, Type and etc.
+1. Extract the annotation file from MIT-BIH arrhythmia Database.

+   Each row matches a heart beat, which records the time, sample index, Type and etc.

    The annotation file of patient No.100 looks like this: